abass-dev/BenOSP-FormBuilder/README.md

 </html>

 ```
 ***NOTE** You can delete the method below after running the script for the first time.
-This is to build the bootstrap script in the assets/ folder.
+This is to build the bootstrap script in the public/assets/ folder for example
 ```php
 buildAssets("assets/");
 ```